Low hemoglobin count

-A low hemoglobin count is generally defined as less than 13.5 grams of hemoglobin per deciliter (135 grams per liter) of blood for men and less than 12 grams per deciliter (120 grams per liter) for women.
+A low hemoglobin count is generally defined as less than 13.2 grams of hemoglobin per deciliter (132 grams per liter) of blood for men and less than 11.6 grams per deciliter (116 grams per liter) for women.
 In children, the definition varies with age and sex.
-The threshold differs slightly from one medical practice to another.
+These thresholds may differ slightly from one medical practice to another.

 In many cases, a low hemoglobin count that's only slightly lower than normal doesn't affect how you feel.
 A low hemoglobin count that's more severe and causes symptoms might mean you have anemia.

 A slightly low hemoglobin count isn't always a sign of illness — it can be normal for some people.
 Women with menstrual periods and pregnant women commonly have low hemoglobin counts.

 Low hemoglobin counts associated with diseases and conditions